 Mark Webster – Denbigh, Wales

 At the start of 2020, Webby announced that he was going to take the year out to work on his game.
-But as he is only 36 and has provided moments of pure genius in 2019.
-It would no surprise to see him back better than ever soon.
+But as he is only 36 and has provided moments of pure genius in 2019, it would be no surprise to see him back better than ever very soon.